 He heals the brokenhearted And binds up their wounds.”

-When I was struggling to overcome emotional eating when I was 240 pounds, I had to make a choice:
+When I was struggling to overcome using eating as an emotional pain killer at 240 pounds, I had to make a choice:

 I could continue to use sugar to eat my feelings – or have courage to feel them, leaning into God and trust Him for the strength to get through.